OutliersSolutions/MarceloGallardoB.github.io/_pages/about.md

 About Me
 ======

-I am a fifth-year student at the Pontifical Catholic University of Peru (PUCP), majoring in Mathematics.
+Mathematician from the Pontifical Catholic University of Peru (PUCP) with a concentration in economics.
 I am also a teaching and research assistant.
-I am broadly interested in Microeconomic Theory, Matching Theory, Optimal Control, and Optimal Transport applied to Economics.
+My research interests include Consumer Theory, Matching Theory, Optimal Control, and Optimal Transport applied to Economics.

+I recentyl co-authored two books on applied mathematics for economics.

 For more information about my background, please refer to my [CV](https://MarceloGallardoB.github.io/files/cv_mg.pdf).